boots-edu/textbook/source/text/13-Recursion/recursion.md

 So to complete the example on the array [1,2,3,4,5,6,7,8,9] trying to find 4.

 -   4 < 5 so we only search for 4 in [1,2,3,4]
--   The middle element is either 2 or 3, os if we pick 3 4>3 so we search for 4 in [4]
+-   The middle element is either 2 or 3, so if we pick 3 4>3 so we search for 4 in [4]
--   The list contians 1 element, and that element is the 4 we are looking for.
+-   The list contains 1 element, and that element is the 4 we are looking for.

 Another example, search for 11 in the same array.